 3. Connect your indoor and outdoor living spaces

-Indoor-outdoor living was a buzz word of 2017, but we can see the trend continuing this year.
 Living spaces should be connected and flow seamlessly from the inside, out.
+The Australian lifestyle has embraced this trend.

 For more info, check out these tips on designing the perfect indoor-outdoor from a Landscape Architect expert.

 It doesn’t matter if you have a rolling acreage or an inner-city courtyard; there’s no reason you shouldn’t enjoy your outside space.